docarray/docarray/CONTRIBUTING.md

 ### Test policy

-Every contribution that adds or modifies the behavior of a feature must include a suit of tests that validates the feature work as excepted.
+Every contribution that adds or modifies the behavior of a feature must include a suit of tests that validates that the feature work as excepted.

 This allows:
 * the reviewer to be very confident that the feature does what it is supposed to do before merging it into the code base